atalha-cmd/Biophysics_DNN/README.md

 ```
 ### 2. **Topological Features Generation (`run_all.py`)**

-This script computes topological features, which describe the shape and connectivity of the biomolecules.
+This script computes topological features, which describes the shape and connectivity of the biomolecules.

 **Usage:**
 ```bash